brntb/Amazing-Numbers/README.md

 # HyperSkill-Amazing-Numbers-
-# Stage 2/8
+# Stage 3/8
 #Description

-Description

-Your next task is to determine whether a number is a Duck number.
-A Duck number is a positive number that contains zeroes.
-For example, 3210, 8050896, 70709 are Duck numbers.
-Note that a number with a leading 0 is not a Duck number.
-So, numbers like 035 or 0212 are not Duck numbers.
-Although, 01203 is a Duck, since it has a trailing 0.

-In this stage, we need to simplify the way we display the information.
-We already have several properties that we need to show; we are going to add new features to our program in each stage.
-From now on, the card should follow this notation:

-Properties of {number}
-{property}: true/false
-{property}: true/false
-...
-{property}: true/false

-In this stage, the properties are even, odd, buzz and duck.
-For 14, the program output should look like this:

-Properties of 14
-        even: true
-         odd: false
-        buzz: true
-        duck: false

-The property order, indentation, and spaces are not checked by the tests.
-The tests are also case-insensitive.
+In this stage, the program should check whether a number is a Palindromic one.
+A Palindromic number is symmetrical; in other words, it stays the same regardless of whether we read it from left or right.
+For example, 17371 is a palindromic number.
+5 is also a palindromic number.
+1234 is not.
+If read it from right, it becomes 4321.
+Add this new property to our program.

+In previous stages, the program could process only one number.
+From now on, the program should accept a request from a user, analyze and execute it.
+The program should print Enter a request instead of asking for a natural number.
+The program should also continue execution unless a user enters a terminate command.
+Let's make it 0 (zero).

+Your program should welcome users and print the instructions.
+At this point, make your program execute two commands.
+If a user enters a natural number, the program should indicate the properties of that number.
+If a user enters zero, then the program should exit.
+If a user enters a negative number by mistake, print an error message.
 Objectives

-Your program should print the properties of a natural number.
 In this stage, your program should:

+    Welcome users;
+    Display the instructions;
-    Ask a user to enter a natural number;
+    Ask for a request;
+    Terminate the program if a user enters zero;
-    If the number is not natural, the program should print an error message;
+    If a number is not natural, print an error message;
-    If the number is natural, the program should indicate the properties of the number;
+    Print the properties of the natural number;
-    Finish the program after printing the message.
+    Continue execution from step 3, after the request has been processed.

+The properties are even, odd, buzz , duck and palindromic.
+The tests won't check the order of properties, indentation, and spaces.
+You may format numbers as you like.
+Please, add the information below:

+Instructions:

+Supported requests:
+- enter a natural number to know its properties;
+- enter 0 to exit.

+Error message:

+The first parameter should be a natural number or zero.

 Examples